2.1 Abuse by Children and Young People

 Professionals should base their decision of whether or not the behaviour of the child / young person should be categorised as harmful, on each individual incident.
 The following should be taken into consideration when making such a decision:

-- The relative chronological and developmental ages of the children / young people involved (if the victim is significantly younger or has developmental delay, or is a vulnerable adult the behaviour is more likely to be abusive);
+- The relative chronological and developmental ages of the children / young people involved (if the victim is significantly younger or has developmental delay, or is an Adult at Risk the behaviour is more likely to be abusive);

 - Whether the child / young person acted alone or with others; if there were others involved were they younger, older or the same age?